We include products we think are useful for our readers. If you buy through links on this page, we may earn a small

 Sebum is an oily substance made of fats.
 Sebum isn’t all bad since it helps protect and moisturize your skin and keep your hair shiny and healthy.

 Oily skin and acne are challenging to manage.
-Still, home remedies can reduce symptoms without the use of prescription drugs or expensive skin care regimens.
+Still, home remedies often reduce symptoms without the use of prescription drugs or expensive skin care regimens.
+Here are 10 remedies for oily skin you can try at home.